 PPG Industries, Inc. Supplements the Tender Offer Document Dated 14 January 2021 Relating to the Voluntary Recommended Public Cash Tender Offer for All the Shares in Tikkurila Oyj

 PPG Industries, Inc. (“PPG” or the “Offeror”), a corporation incorporated under the laws of Pennsylvania, and Tikkurila Oyj (“Tikkurila” or the “Company”) announced on 18 December 2020 entry into a combination agreement (the “Combination Agreement”), which was amended on 5 January 2021 and on 4 February 2021, pursuant to which the Offeror is making a voluntary recommended public cash tender offer for all the issued and outstanding shares in the Company (the “Shares”, or individually a “Share”), that are not held by the Company or any of its subsidiaries (the “Tender Offer”).
-PPG published the tender offer document (the “Tender Offer Document”) with detailed information on the Tender Offer on 15 January 2021.
+PPG published the tender offer document (the “Tender Offer Document”) with detailed information on the Tender Offer on 15 January 2021 and a first supplement to the Tender Offer Document on 10 February 2021.
 The offer period under the Tender Offer commenced on 15 January 2021.

 |